ArjuntheSreekumar/sqldb/readme.md

-# Cozy Corner - MySQL Database Project
+# Cozyspot MySQL Database Project

 ## 📘 Project Overview

-Cozy Corner is a fictional Mediterranean-style restaurant designed as part of a MySQL database project.
+Cozy spot is a fictional Mediterranean-style restaurant designed as part of a MySQL database project.
 The project models customer management, booking records, and course offerings through structured relational tables and demonstrates the use of SQL queries, constraints, views, procedures, and functions.

 ## 📁 Database Structure